 Snap and site search might rule out text query in the future (Source: Forever 21)

 A Significant Shift to Search on Mobile Devices

 Currently, more than 50% of internet traffic shopping comes from a mobile device.
 Hence, eCommerce merchants should cater to mobile users as well as desktop shoppers.

 As an online business owner, you have to be well prepared for the soaring number of shoppers who tend to do online transactions on smartphones.

-Investing in a mobile-friendly site search and product navigation can be the game-changer for your e-store as it outlines an empty path for online shopping away from a traditional desktop, facilitating user experience across all devices.
+Investing in a mobile-friendly site search and product navigation can be the game-changer for your e-store.
+It outlines an empty path for online shopping away from a traditional desktop, facilitating user experience across all devices.